oracle/terraform-provider-oci/website/docs/r/data_safe_library_masking_format.html.markdown

 		In the case of ASCII characters, if a regular expression is not provided,  Deterministic Encryption can encrypt variable-length column values while  preserving their original format.

 		If a regular expression is provided, the column values in all the rows must match  the regular expression.
 Deterministic Encryption supports a subset of the regular  expression language.
 It supports encryption of fixed-length strings, and does not  support * or + syntax of regular expressions.
 The encrypted values also match the  regular expression, which helps to ensure that the original format is preserved.
 If an original value does not match the regular expression, Deterministic Encryption  might not produce a one-to-one mapping.
 All non-confirming values are mapped to a  single encrypted value, thereby producing a many-to-one mapping.
 	* `replace_with` - The value that should be used to replace the data matching the regular  expression.
-It can be a fixed string, fixed number, null value, or  SQL expression.
+It can be a fixed string, fixed number or null value.
 	* `schema_name` - The name of the schema that contains the substitution column.
 	* `sql_expression` - The SQL expression to be used to generate the masked values.
 It can  consist of one or more values, operators, and SQL functions that  evaluate to a value.
 It can also contain substitution columns from  the same table.
 Specify the substitution columns within percent (%)  symbols.
 	* `start_date` - The lower bound of the range within which all the original column values fall.
 The start date must be less than or equal to the end date.